Residency and Fellowship Programs

 The University of Oklahoma Health Sciences Center (OUHSC) campus in Oklahoma City provides an environment of stimulating clinical training while forwarding our tradition of excellence.
 The College of Pharmacy and its affiliated institutions provide residency programs that meet the standards established by the American Society of Health-System Pharmacists (ASHP) Accreditation Services Division.
 The institutional oversight of residency programs and affairs at the OU College of Pharmacy is conducted through its Residency Review Committee (RRC).

-The OUHSC campus offers a broad range of residencies that includes both PGY1 and PGY2 programs.
-PGY1 pharmacy as well as PGY2 programs in the following specialty areas: ambulatory care, internal medicine, pediatrics, oncology and critical care.
+The OUHSC campus offers a broad range of residency programs including PGY1 pharmacy, PGY1 managed care, as well as PGY2 programs in the following specialty areas: ambulatory care, internal medicine, pediatrics, oncology, infectious diseases and critical care.
 As a pharmacist in residency training, your primary responsibilities will be participating in the educational aspects of your program and in the direct care of patients under the supervision of program preceptors.
-Our programs provide a unique opportunity for enrichment through working with faculty who have diverse practice interests.
+Our programs provide a unique opportunity for enrichment through working with preceptors who have diverse practice interests.
 Each program is designed with a degree of flexibility so that learning experiences may be tailored to resident interests.

 Some of the unique features of the OUHSC Residency Training Programs include:

 Resident Rounds is a weekly curriculum that addresses topics related to health systems management, research, teaching, poster presentations, interviewing, mentoring, and self-assessment, among others.
-In addition, residents gain experience in literature evaluation and clinical decision-making through presentations at journal clubs and of patient cases.
+Residents gain experience in literature evaluation and clinical decision-making through presentations at journal clubs and of patient cases.
+Additionally, many sessions are reserved for activities to promote wellness throughout the residency year.

 Resident Research Committees

-Because of the importance of teaching in pharmacy practice, OU College of Pharmacy has developed a structured teaching curriculum for its residents.
+Because of the importance of teaching in pharmacy practice, OU College of Pharmacy has developed a structured teaching and learning curriculum (TLC) for its residents.
 Each resident receives an appointment as a clinical instructor within the College of Pharmacy, in the Department of Pharmacy: Clinical and Administrative Sciences and participates in various aspects of teaching.
 These include educational workshops, practice lab teaching, facilitation of small group activities, lecture and rotation teaching and student assessment.
+For PGY2 programs, these activities are tailored to the individual goals of the resident and may involve more clinical teaching rather than classroom-based teaching.
 Mentorship is provided with each teaching activity as well as regular feedback on performance.
 Upon successful completion of all the elements of this curriculum, residents receive a teaching certificate.

 College of Pharmacy